xiaohuang-6/GUI-for-MEK/README.md

 This project provides a Python-based GUI for **visualizing and optimizing parameters** related to electron and hole bifurcation design.
 It incorporates **Bayesian Optimization** to find optimal parameter configurations for maximizing final yields under specific physical constraints.

 This repository provides tools for simulating and visualizing hole bifurcation kinetics using master equation approaches.
+It also contains some helpful codes for often-use MD analysis, since many of the parameters for MEK needs to be obtained from a molecular dynamic simulation (MD).
 The repository includes:
 * GUI.py: A graphical user interface for visualizing energy landscapes and optimizing parameters.
 * MEK_vib.py: A backend module for computing the hole bifurcation kinetics and related metrics using advanced algorithms and master equation methods.
+* analysis.ipynb: Some useful MDAnalysis tool functions that can be used to analyze MD trajectories.
 ---

 ## Features